 How Tight Should My Truck Camper Turnbuckles Be?

-On the other end, if there is too much tension, you could damage your anchor points.
+However, if there is too much tension, you could damage your anchor points.
 The brackets might pull out of the truck camper.

 Unless you have turnbuckles with tension indicators, this could be tricky.
 Generally speaking, they should be snug but not so tight that excessive strength is needed to lock them.
-Fortunately, most truck camper turnbuckles come with instruction manual on how to properly tighten your model of turnbuckles.
+Fortunately, most truck camper turnbuckles come with an instruction manual on how to properly tighten your model of turnbuckles.

 Which Way Should The Turnbuckle Hooks Be Facing?

 If your turnbuckles have hooks, they should face out and away from the truck.
-This way no contact between the hook and truck body will happen.
+This way no contact between the hook and the truck body will happen.
 Honestly, though, we’ve seen them installed both ways, and may vary depending on manufacturer recommendations.

 How to Use Turnbuckles and Tie-downs to Secure Your Truck Camper Properly